jsummers/imageworsener/readme.txt

  -infmt <fmt>  -outfmt <fmt>
    Specifies the image file format of the input or output file.
-If not used, imagew will try to guess the format from the filename extension.
+If not used, imagew will try to figure out the format based on the contents of the file, or the file name.

    Valid values for <fmt>:
      png: PNG